javiereliomedina/ternary_maps_DK/README.md

 # Ternary maps of population structure in Denmark

-R codes for ploting ternary maps make with ´ggtern´ and ´tricolore´
+R codes for plotting ternary maps with ´ggtern´ and ´tricolore´